pwall567/kjson/README.md

 This document provides introductory information on the `kjson` library; fuller information is available in the [User Guide](USERGUIDE.md).

+**IMPORTANT**
+Version 5.0 introduced changes to the API for deserialization which may be breaking changes for some users (and version 6.0 made further changes of a similar nature).
+This document describes the API for version 6.0; see [`kjson` 6](KJSON6.md) for further details, including the reasons behind the changes.

 ## Background

 This library provides JSON serialization and deserialization functionality for Kotlin.